+We will then prove a few facts about the map quotient $\OC\to \SD$, as well as explain how our category of Sullivan diagrams relates to the one defined in \cite{Kau10}.

 We call a fat graph {\em $p$--admissible} (in the spirit of \cite{godin07}) if $p$ of its boundary cycles are disjoint embedded circles in the graph.
-We call these $p$ special cycles {\em admissible cycles} and represent them as round circles when drawing Sullivan diagrams. \begin{Def} An {\em (oriented) $\oc{m}{p}$--Sullivan diagram} is an equivalence class of (oriented) $p$--admissible fat graphs with $p+m$ leaves, where the first $p$ leaves are distributed as 1 per admissible boundary cycle and the remaining $m$ leaves lie in the other cycles.
-Two such graphs $G_1,G_2$ are equivalent if they are connected by a zig-zag of edge collapses between $p$--admissible fat graphs, collapsing edges which are not in the $p$ admissible cycles. \end{Def} Figure \ref{SDc} shows three equivalent $\oc{2}{1}$--Sullivan diagrams.
+We call these $p$ special cycles {\em admissible cycles} and represent them as round circles when drawing such a graph. \begin{Def} An {\em (oriented) $\oc{m}{p}$--Sullivan diagram} is an equivalence class of (oriented) $p$--admissible fat graphs with $p+m$ leaves, where the first $p$ leaves are distributed as 1 per admissible boundary cycle and the remaining $m$ leaves lie in the other cycles.
+Two such graphs $G_1,G_2$ are equivalent if they are connected by a zig-zag of edge collapses between $p$--admissible fat graphs, collapsing edges which are not in the $p$ admissible cycles, for edge collapses as defined in \ref{col-blow}.
+(Figure \ref{SDc} shows four equivalent $\oc{2}{1}$--Sullivan diagrams.) \end{Def}